pavanramadass/-Entity-Traffic-Map/README.md

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the project.
-2. Create your Feature Branch. (`git checkout -b feature/AmazingFeature`)
+2. Create a new branch for your feature. (`git checkout -b feature/AmazingFeature`)
     - Make sure to follow the [Style Guide](https://go.dev/doc/effective_go).
 3. Commit your changes. (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch. (`git push origin feature/AmazingFeature`)